top of page

 When water freezes, it expands.
 Inside your pipes, that expansion creates pressure that can make even strong pipes burst.
 The most at-risk areas are:

-Once those lines freeze, it can block water flow, and when they thaw, the leaks begin.
+Once those lines freeze, it can block water flow.
+When they thaw, the leaks begin.
+So, let’s dive into how you can prevent this from happening!

 Steps to Protect Your Plumbing from Freezing Temperatures